10 Interesting Facts About The Yost

 Legendary singer Ernest Ball died in the dressing room at The Yost in 1927 while on tour with “Ernie Ball and His Gang.”
 Ball was posthumously inducted into the Songwriters Hall of Fame in 1970.
 His grandson is the guitar string entrepreneur Ernie Ball.

 Downstairs in the basement of The Yost were once makeshift cells for holding the drunks and criminals of historic Orange County.

 During the Golden Age of Mexican Cinema, owner Louie Olivos Jr. brought talent of Mexican cinema to The Yost including Antonio Aguilar, and Vicente Fernández.
 Later in the 1970s, Olivos had celebrities such as Ike and Tina Turner and Sonny and Cher perform at The Yost.

 On April 12, 2008, El Centro Cultural and Calacas, with the generous help of the Chase Family, hosted the first cultural event at The Yost after the theater had remained dormant for years.

 In 2009 two ambitious guys, Dennis Lluy (founder of Koo's Arts Cafe) and Dave Leon signed the lease to take over the business of The Yost.
-Their goal is to see The Yost Theater come to life again—Being the oldest theater with the newest technology.
-In 2011 the theater has never looked better and this goal will soon be realized.
+Their goal to see The Yost Theater come to life again—Being the oldest theater with the newest technology, and in 2011 the theater never looked better and reopened her doors to the public.

 (“This one goes to 11!”)